 I needed to find a place I could hide… somewhere out of the way, obscured…

-The magical mists that protected the lands of Pandaria were still in place.
-The Cataclysm would not occur for many years, but in the twisting nether, I simply searched for an absence of life energy.
-The ocean was filled with sea creatures, and life surrounded Azeroth… except in this one place… a place of total silence.
+Patnah.
+Thick magical mists protected the realm of Patnah.
+It was impossible to find, unless you knew what you were looking for, or in this case… what you were not looking for.
+The ocean was filled with sea creatures, and life surrounded Azirin… except in this one place… a place of total silence.

 There is no need to get excited.
-My time on Pandaria has not been spent with secret adventures or long-winded tales of fame or fortune.
+My time in Patnah has not been spent with secret adventures or long-winded tales of fame or fortune.
 My goal when I stepped through that portal was to remain as hidden as I possibly could.

 At first, the goal was difficult.
-As an outsider, most of the Pandaren didn’t interact with me at all, but they all cast weary looks of suspicion and talked among themselves of my mysterious nature.
-I began to worry that I would starve out in the wilderness before long, though I was still thankful I had escaped from the Legion.
+As an outsider, most of the Patnesh didn’t interact with me at all, but they all cast weary or suspicious looks and talked among themselves of my mysterious nature.
+I began to worry that I would starve out in the wilderness before long, though I was still thankful I had escaped from the Yunai attack.

 After a few seasons of tireless work, I was accepted as a member of society here.